Courses | West Coast Baptist College

 BI 271—Intertestamental PeriodCredit Hours: 2

-This course is designed to help the student understand the background of the Intertestamental period.
+This course is designed to help the student understand the background of the Intertestamental Period.
 Course material will enable the student to understand how the events of the Intertestamental Period created a perfect setting for the birth of Christ, the spreading of the Gospel, and the development of the local, New Testament church.
+Prerequisite: None

 BI 291—Methodical Bible StudiesCredit Hours: 2

-Concentration: Pastoral Theology Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration
+Concentration: Biblical Counseling Concentration, Pastoral Theology Concentration, Visual Arts Concentration, Church Ministries Concentration, Evangelism Concentration, Missions Concentration, Office Administration Concentration, Elementary Education Concentration, Secondary Education Concentration, Church Music Concentration, Music Education Concentration

 BI 301—Writings of JohnCredit Hours: 2